genepattern/genepattern-server/src/org/genepattern/server/webapp/rest/api/v1/README.txt

   ],
 }

+Here is an example curl command to GET a result file,
+    curl -X GET -A GenePatternRest -u test:**** -O http://127.0.0.1:8080/gp/jobResults/46149/all_aml_train.preprocessed.feat.odf

 * We have not tested jobSubmit for pipelines.
 * We do not support getting job details for completed pipelines